loopbackio/loopback.io/pages/en/contrib/Markdown-style-guide.md

 summary:
 ---

-{% include note.html content="This is a work in progress.
+{% include important.html content="Follow the rules outlined here to ensure that Markdown displays consistently and accurately on this site, GitHub, and npmjs.com (where applicable).
 "%}

 ## Introduction

-Github uses [Redcarpet](https://github.com/vmg/redcarpet/) to parse readmes & other markdown files on Github.
+Github uses [Redcarpet](https://github.com/vmg/redcarpet/) to parse READMEs and other markdown files.
 It is, generally speaking, more permissive/forgiving than [Kramdown](https://github.com/gettalong/kramdown), the markdown parser Jekyll uses.

 Each has some features that the other does not.
-This document outlines rules to avoid syntax that **works on github, but breaks when READMEs are pulled into loopback.io or npm**.
+This document outlines rules to avoid syntax that works on GitHub, but breaks when READMEs are pulled into this site (loopback.io) or npmjs.com.

-If the rules herein are followed, markdown should be parsed consistently & accurately in both settings.

 ## Lists

-1. Indent nested lists by **4 spaces** (refer to [The Blog Post](http://daringfireball.net/projects/markdown/syntax#list)'s guidelines on lists.)
+- Indent nested lists by **four spaces** (refer to [the original markdown blog post](http://daringfireball.net/projects/markdown/syntax#list) for guidelines on lists.)
-2. Fenced code blocks in list items
+- Fenced code blocks in list items:
     1. Align code blocks in list item **with the first character of text in the first line of that list item**
-    2. Leave **one blank line** before code blocks in list items and **none** after
+    2. Leave **one blank line** before code blocks in list items and **none** afterward.

-### Examples
+Examples:

 ````md
 1. Top Level